 2. PLAN AHEAD AND FORECAST PROJECT DEMAND

 Accurately forecasting project demand helps to identify trends in your workforce utilization rates and can help inform recruitment strategies.
-Automated scheduling software, like Bridgit Bench, provides clear-cut summaries of workforce utilization rates into the coming months and years.
+Automated scheduling software, like Bridgit Bench, provides clear-cut summaries of workforce utilization rates in the coming months and years.
 These reports can also be filtered and broken down by region or title to help identify skill gaps that might cause issues on future projects.

 3. BREAKDOWN PROJECTS INTO PHASES